nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 An `UndoneEventCommandParser` is needed to parse the user's input and creates an `Index` representing the position of the event in the Event list.
-The `UndoneEventCommand` created by `UndoneEventCommandParser` will contain the `Index` of the event in Event list to be undone.
-When the command is executed, the `model` will retrieve the event at the specified `Index` and change the completion status of the Event object.
+The `UndoneEventCommand` created by `UndoneEventCommandParser` will contain the `Index` of the event in the displayed Event list to be undone.
+When the command is executed, the `model` will retrieve the event at the specified
+`Index` and change the completion status of the Event object.

 ### \[Proposed\] Enroll and Expel multiple participants from multiple events